justgetcoding/justgetcoding.github.io/_posts/2017-03-05-elements-of-computing.md

 the topic of how computers compute.

 I was fully aware of my ignorance on that subject, but also satisfied that it wasn't necessary to learn all of that CS stuff in order to be a good programmer.
-I still fell like this is probably true, but I've come to realize two things.
+I still feel like this is probably true, but I've come to realize two things.
 First, I don't want to be a good programmer, I want to be a great programmer.
 Second, it is going to help get better at acquiring every other skill I want/need.
 Anything that makes programming less mysterious, makes the programmer more